ali4lou/D-P-foundations/README.md

 Required files are included in `files.zip` and in Zenodo.

 ### GO enrichment, pleiotropy comparison and NMF analysis
-`other_analysis` folder - Code to create reproduce the GO enrichment for each subset of genes, the pleiotropy comparison with the following papers: Xiao et al. [2022], Green et al. [2024], Zou et al. [2008] and the NMF analysis.
+`other_analysis` folder - Code to reproduce the GO enrichment for each subset of genes, the pleiotropy comparison with the following papers: Xiao et al. [2022], Green et al. [2024], Zou et al. [2008] and the NMF analysis.

 Required files are included in `files.zip` and in Zenodo.